Peru-Riezu/The_Challenges_of_Theseus/english/cheatsheet.md

-## Cheat sheet for the basque version
+## Cheat sheet for the english version

 #### 1º Challenge